 Committed Fund Balance.
 Amounts that are reported as Committed are those resources of the District that have had a limitation placed upon their usage by formal action of the District's board of directors.
-Commitments are made either through a formal adopted board resolution or are related to a school board policy.
+Commitments are made either through a formal adopted board resolution or are related to an established policy of the board.
 Commitments may only be changed when the resources are used for the intended purpose or the limitation is removed by a subsequent formal action of the board of directors.